WordPress/gutenberg/packages/block-directory/README.md

 <a name="getDownloadableBlocks" href="#getDownloadableBlocks">#</a> **getDownloadableBlocks**

-Returns the available uninstalled blocks
+Returns the available uninstalled blocks.

 _Parameters_